Last Updated on July 28, 2026 by Daniel Globe

 How to Match Zipper Size and Type

-You’ll match zipper size by the number on the tape, such as #5 for many tents and backpacks, and choose a chain material that fits the job.
+You’ll match zipper size by the number on the tape or slider, such as #5 for many tents and backpacks, and choose a chain material that fits the job.
 Molded tooth zippers work well outdoors, coil zippers handle curves, and metal zippers usually aren’t the best choice in wet or harsh conditions.
 Make sure the slider matches both the size and the zipper type, especially if you’re using a continuous zipper that needs separate sliders and stops.

 Zipper Size Guide